UPSSSC answer key 2025 out for Secretary, Asst Store Keeper Mains exam; here’s direct link

 Take a printout for future reference

-Direct link to Assistant Store Keeper, Secretary answer key 2024.
+Direct link to Assistant Store Keeper answer key 2024.

 For more details, candidates are advised to visit the official website here.